flaviacarvalhido/FEUP-PLOG-proj1/README.md

 - getAllValidMoves(+Board, -Moves, +Color) - iterates through all the possible pairs of coordinates to find valid moves.
 - valid_moves(+GameState, +Player, -ListOfMoves) - calls the getAllValidMoves/3 predicate to get all valid moves for the received player.

+### Move Execution

+The predicate move/3 is the responsible to perform the move (X1,Y1) -> (X2,Y2) and consequently calculate the updated GameState and its different components.
+This predicate calls the auxiliary predicate movePieces/3 executes the stack move: checks the distance that the stack is moving, select the stack elements that need to move (distance = number of discs moving) and checks for the need to add a cube, which only happens when a stack moves out entirely from a junction.

+After executing movePieces, the NewBoard is already calculated and all there's left to calculate for the new GameState are the remaining cubes left to play for each player.
+Those are calculated by calling the predicate countCubesBoard/4 for each player, which returns the number of cubes placed in the new Board.
+The NewGameState is then formed by joining the new Board, white cubes and black cubes onto a list.

+### Game Over

+The game_over/2 predicate checks if some of the game over conditions is confirmed.
+There are two game over conditions:
+- a player loses all their stacks and loses the game
+- a player lays down all their cubes on the board, winning the game

+The game_over/2 predicate makes use of two auxiliary predicates.
+The checkWinner/2 predicate which checks if the cubes from a given player are all placed down on the board allows us to check one of the game over conditions.
+Aditionally, the checkGameOver/2 predicate allows us to check if a given player has lost ownership of all their stacks, therefore checking the other game over condition.
+The game over message is written by these two auxiliary predicates, containing the identification of the game winner, which is also returned by the game_over/2 predicate when it succeeds.

 ### Board Evaluation
 One very important part of the artificial intelligence in this game is the board evaluation, as that is what determines whether a move is good or not.
 This part of the logic is present in the predicate value/3.